How To Prove That Root 2 Is Irrational

 While the proof that √2 is irrational may seem abstract, it has connections to real-world applications in fields such as engineering, physics, and computer science.
 Understanding the properties of irrational numbers can help you solve problems in these areas.

-For example, irrational numbers are used in signal processing, control systems, and chaos theory.
-The unpredictability and complexity of irrational numbers make them useful in modeling complex systems and designing robust algorithms.
+To give you an idea, irrational numbers are used in signal processing, control systems, and chaos theory.
+The unpredictability and complexity of irrational numbers make them useful in modeling complex systems and designing dependable algorithms.

 FAQ